MDCAT 2026 Eligibility: 65% Rule, Age Limit & Domicile

 Meth Experts

-PMDC MDCAT 2026 eligibility requires a minimum 65% aggregate in FSc Pre-Medical (660/1100), a valid Pakistani CNIC or B-Form, IBCC equivalence for A-Level candidates, and a domicile of the province where you intend to claim seats.
+For 2026, PMDC raised the bar: you now need at least 65% in FSc Pre-Medical (HSSC) AND at least 80% in both 9th and 10th (SSC/Matric), plus a valid Pakistani CNIC or B-Form, IBCC equivalence for A-Level candidates, and a domicile of the province where you intend to claim seats.
+There is no age limit and no attempt limit.

-IBCC equivalence with PCB at 65%+ on converted scale
+- IBCC equivalence with PCB meeting the converted 65% threshold

 The rule applies uniformly to MBBS and BDS across PMDC-affiliated public and private colleges.
 Foreign-board students compete in a separate self-finance pool after IBCC verification.